 Even if they don’t, not all is lost.
 Get the word out there by writing up a new press release and sending it out.
 Put it up on your website and Twitter accounts that the info is wrong.
 Don’t just let it slip away unnoticed as your customers might continue to believe the bad info is real.

-Use It as a Joke
+Turn It Into a Joke

 Many consumers appreciate a little self-deprecation.
 It reminds them that no matter how big a company is, it’s still run by humans, and humans make mistakes!
 If this happens to you, don’t try to escape it, embrace it and remind everyone that the people behind your business are just as human as everyone else.